SiggeMcKvack/zelda3/docs/installation.md

 ### Method 1: C Restool (Recommended)

-The C-based restool is faster and requires no Python dependencies:
+The C-based restool is faster and requires no Python dependencies.
+All data is extracted directly from ROM addresses.

 ```bash
 # Build restool (built automatically with CMake)